TGBeatty/MINERVAphot/readme2.md

 Briefly:

+1. Uncalibrated
- - `Uncalibrated/*uncal.fits` ; raw uncalibrated images in measured counts (DN).
+  * `Uncalibrated/*uncal.fits` - raw uncalibrated images in measured counts (DN).
 This contains the counts in every group of every integration up the ramp.
 Each segment is composed of many integrations.

+2. Stage 1

  - `Stage1/*rateints.fits` ; rate images (counts/DN per second) output from the JWST pipeline stage 1 processing.
 This containts the slope fits to the samples in each integration.
  - `intermediate_products` ; these are intermediate products from the JWST pipeline, which can be viewed for diagnostic purposes but are not needed for producing time series.